Dive planning

 It is helpful to have a rough idea of the no-decompression limits: 45 minutes at 20m, 20 minutes at 30m, 8 minutes at 40m, something like that – the order of magnitude helps to know the dive profile in advance.

 The situation is different if a direct ascent is not possible, e.g. if you make a deco dive.
 In that case, you should be sure that the air is not only bs to the surface, but also for the necessary stops.
-This makes planning much more complex – the knowledge of which belongs in another course, deco theory.
+This makes planning much more complex – the knowledge for this belongs in a different course, the Decompression Diver or the Tek Extended Range course.

 How much air (gas) is enough?